 The Cyprus Tourism Organization and local authorities have made bird watching at the Salt Lake easy, adding benches and observatories throughout the area.
 Keep in mind that the flamigoes arrive in Cyprus between November to March, with the vast majority landing down between December and mid-January.

 2. Loggerhead and Green Turtles: Paphos beaches, especially Akamas

 There are two kinds of turtles that frequent Cyprus waters in the midsummer; the Loggerhead turtle (Caretta caretta) and the Green turtle (Chelonia mydas).
 These gentle sea giants use Cyprus shores as a nesting ground and are both considered protected species.
 Authorities deter the public from going too close to their nesting grounds by placing protective cages around their nests, many of which are located at Lara beach in the gorgeous Akamas peninsula.
 Baby turtles are very sensitive to light and noise pollution.

-If you want to catch a glimpse of the little creatures you can always join a volunteer effort to help with the nesting efforts (the Department of Fisheries and Marine Research can point you towards the right direction).
-And if you don’t have the time for this, you can always catch a guided turtle/marine life watching tour, like the ones offered by operator Atlantis out of Paphos.
+If you want to catch a glimpse of the little creatures you can always join a volunteer effort to help with the nesting efforts (the Department of Fisheries and Marine Research can point you in the right direction).

 3. Cyprus Mouflons: Troodos Mountains, Stavros tis Psokas